 Even though the online forms relating to Employment Tribunal claims mention employers, the same forms can be used in discrimination claims against Regulators such as the OISC.
 In some cases, if discriminatory conduct continues while there is a pending Employment Tribunal claim it may become necessary for additional Employment Tribunal claims to be made against the OISC.
 Below are some brief details on procedures for taking the OISC to the Employment Tribunal as a Regulator:

 - It may be worth contacting ACAS for some free advice.

 - Write a detailed complaint letter to the OISC.
 This should set out in detail the sequence of events that lead to the allegations of discrimination.
 Sample letters should be available on the internet.
-It should also confirm that they have twenty-eight days to respond.
+Perhaps allow fourteen days to respond.

 - If you receive no response or you are unhappy with the response you will need to complete the online ACAS form.
 This needs to be completed before an Employment Tribunal Claim can be made.
 ACAS will try mediation.
 If this does not work ACAS will provide a reference number that must be used in the Employment Tribunal Claim.